iterative/dvc.org/content/docs/command-reference/plots/show.md

 <admon type="tip">

-The default behavior of this command can be modified per [stage plot] with `dvc plots modify`.
+The default behavior of this command can be modified per [stage plot] file with `dvc plots modify`.

 </admon>